felipenmartins/Robotics-Simulation-Labs/Lab2/ReadMe.md

 ## The e-puck robot
 Webots contains a realistic model of e-puck, a small differential-drive mobile robot.
 The movement of this type of robot is controlled by independently adjusting the speeds of the left and right wheels.

 The e-puck robot has multiple sensors.
 To detect obstacles, the e-puck contains 8 infrared distance sensors around its body.
-Other 3 infrared sensors are mounted under its base, pointing to the floor, allowing the implementation of a line-following behavior.
+Optionally, 3 infrared sensors can be mounted under its base, pointing to the floor, allowing the implementation of a line-following behavior.

-A detailed explanation of the e-puck robot and how to use it in Webots is available [in this link](https://cyberbotics.com/doc/guide/epuck).
+An explanation about the e-puck robot and how to use it in Webots is available in Webots Tutorial 4.

 ## Tasks